tytydraco/yessleep/out/My_girlfriend_bought_a_new_coat_and_it_changed_her_in_horrifying_ways.md

 *The coat didn’t tighten of its own accord,* I thought. *That would have been madness.*

-When I summoned the courage to enter our bedroom, a few minutes later, I was relieved to find the trench coat draped over an armchair in the corner.
+When I summoned the courage to enter our bedroom, a few minutes later, I was relieved to find that the trench coat had been draped over an armchair in the corner.
 Alissa was lying on her side of the bed, looking rather unwell, yet somehow more *herself*.
 She smiled warmly as I handed over the glass of water and started dressing down for bed.

 “Thank you,” My girlfriend huskily said, taking a large swig.
 “I’m sorry about before, Derrick.
 I don’t know what came over me.”

 I smiled, having chosen to forget the unnerving thing I’d seen.
 “It’s fine.
 I know you get fixated on new things.
-It was just far too hot to be wearing that today.
+It was just far too hot to be wearing that coat today.
 You know that, don’t you?”

 Alissa gulped down the water, then nodded weakly.
 “You’re right.
 I did feel a bit *peaky*.
 I’m so thirsty… I’ll probably be filling this up throughout the night.”